 How will PSE’s working in customer service/retail or mail processing be distinguished?

-ANSWER: Solely to permit monitoring of the District PSE caps, customer service/retail (Function 4) PSE’s and mail processing (Function 1) PSE’s will each be given a unique D/A or other identifier.
+ANSWER: To permit monitoring of the District PSE caps, customer service/retail (Function 4) PSE’s and mail processing (Function 1) PSE’s will each be given a unique D/A or other identifier.

 The MOU provides that PSE’s are eligible for health benefits after the first 360-day appointment and upon reappointment to another 360-day term.
 If a PSE is appointed for less than 360 days, when does the PSE become eligible for health benefits?

-ANSWER: Upon serving for 360 days total without a break in service of more than 5 days, in accordance with OPM regulations.
+ANSWER: Upon serving for a year without a break in service of more than 5 days, in accordance with OPM regulations.

 Does PSE standing on a roll carry over into career appointment?